No Current Champions

 - Sponsor an ATP event

-After completing BRONZE and SILVER Levels, complete this action:
+After completing BRONZE and SILVER Levels, complete three actions:

-*Site plan employers must be in compliance with County requirements to achieve Gold Level or higher
+*Site plan properties must be in compliance with County requirements to achieve Gold Level or higher.

-- Offer up to $255/month pre-tax transportation benefit, as defined by the IRS
+- Offer up to $260/month pre-tax transportation benefit

-- Offer a formalized telework program with assistance from Telework!VA’s experts
+- Create or maintain a formalized telework program with assistance from Telework!VA’s experts, discuss new opportunities

 - Offer a pre-tax parking benefit, instead of free parking